 Massage therapists need to have a strong combination of people skills and physical skills as they interact with clients and perform work on them by touching, kneading, stretching, and massaging.
 They should be empathetic, patient, and caring toward those who are in pain, tense, and under stress when performing therapy.
-Here are some essential skills that massage therapists need:
+Here are some essential skills that these individuals need:

 - Dexterity: massage therapists use their arms, hands, and fingers to identify and manipulate tension points.

 - Physiology: massage therapists need to have a good understanding of human physiology or how the organs and tissue function.
 They also need to know the diseases that affect organs.

 - Kinesiology: this is the study of how the human body moves.
 This is very important for advising clients on proper stretching techniques.